 The roof itself, a thin-shell concrete structure, is a moment of high visual drama.
 The slab warps slightly, seemingly melting in the Miami heat, to form a gentle arc that adds complexity to the silhouette of the structure.
 Besides affording effective shading over the glazed east and west fronts, the bowed roof also sets up the design’s primary formal swerve.
 The curve of the roof interacts with the curve at the entrance to demonstrate the plasticity of concrete.
 These two gestures transform a simple box into dynamic architectural expression, incorporating core modernist principles into a progressive design that will serve as an influence for the next generation of architects.

-The design, orientation and strategic elements of the building address the movements of the sun and ensure a sustainable work environment even in the hottest months.
+The design, orientation, and strategic elements of the building address the movements of the sun and ensure a sustainable work environment even in the hottest months.
 The concrete roof warps over the southernmost point of the building to shade the interior from sunlight.
-The building can operate during daytime without the use of any artificial light while featuring the first ever use of 18-foot-high hurricane-resistant glass panels.
+The building can operate during the daytime without the use of any artificial light while featuring the first-ever use of 18-foot-high hurricane-resistant glass panels.
 Operable windows allow better insulation and eliminate dependence on air conditioning during the summer.